 We are a selective school and high academic achievement is an important objective every year.
-Provisional results for the summer 2022 A Level and GSCE examination results, with many performance indicators improving on the excellent results in 2019 which is in contrast to the national trend.
-We welcomed 15 external students to our Year 12 in September 2022, with our total Y12 numbers being 89 students.
+Our results at GCSE and A level in 2023 were very pleasing, despite the doom and gloom promoted by the press pre results.
+Many of the performance indicators are aligned with the excellent results in 2019.
+We welcomed 23 external students to our Year 12 in September 2023, with our total Y12 numbers being 96 students.

-As these accounts come to a close, in October 2022, our Chair of Trustees Mrs Lucy Jackson has been in post as Chair for three years, and as a trustee of Caistor Grammar School since the academy converted in 2010.
-Mr Stewart Davey is in his second year as Chair of the Finance and Personnel committee.
-Mr Mel Christie has been Chair of the Curriculum and Student Welfare Committee, and Vice Chair for two years and a trustee for six years.
-Our Clerk to the Trustees is Ms Emma Dodsworth.
-Mrs Claire Mosey is in her tenth year as Finance Manager.
+As these accounts come to a close, in October 2023, our Chair of Trustees Mrs Lucy Jackson has been in post as Chair for four years, and as a trustee of Caistor Grammar School since the academy converted in 2010.
+Mr Stewart Davey is in his third year as Chair of the Finance and Personnel committee.
+Mr Mel Christie has been Chair of the Curriculum and Student Welfare Committee, and Vice Chair for three years and a trustee for seven years.
+Our Clerk to the Trustees is Mrs Claire Brewster, was appointed this academic year.
+Mrs Claire Mosey is in her eleventh year as Finance Manager.
 All trustees take every area of responsibility very seriously and continue to be determined to ensure that they discharge their responsibilities with distinction as well as ensuring that the School remains successful in its financial operations, just as it is in other areas of its activity.

-Headteacher Alistair Hopkins resigned on 31st August 2022, having been in post for over five years.
-Following a recruitment exercise in April 2022 where the trustees did not appoint a new Headteacher, the current Deputy Headteacher, Shona Buck, agreed to become the interim Headteacher from 1st September 2022, for the academic year 2022/23.
-The number of applicants at 11+ continues to be high (285 for 100 places).
+Shona Buck, acting Headteacher for the last academic year, was appointed permanently in January 2023, following a recruitment process and interview.
+The number of applicants at 11+ continues to grow (320 for 100 places).
 The School has continued to develop links with local community organisations through volunteering and work experience.
-We have also developed informal links with two local secondary schools, a number of primary schools and the universities of Hull, York and Lincoln.
+We have also developed informal links with two local secondary schools, a number of primary schools and the universities of Hull and Lincoln.